iro4sohho/sityou/LiveChatAsync.md

 LiveChatAsync object
-+ fetches chat data and stores in the buffer with aiohttp on asyncio context.
++ fetches chat data and stores them in buffer with aiohttp on asyncio context.
 + responds to user inquiries of get().
 + invokes callback function with processed chat data.
 ```